-On February 23, 2011 the Company completed an equity financing (the "Offering") for 2,000,000 common shares of the Company at a price of \$3.00 per share for gross proceeds of \$6,000,000.
+On February 23, 2011 the Company completed an equity financing for 2,000,000 common shares of the Company at a price of \$3.00 per share for gross proceeds of \$6,000,000.
 The Offering was conducted pursuant to the terms of an agency agreement between Bri-Chem and Macquarie Private Wealth Inc. (the "Agent") dated effective January 6, 2011.
-In consideration for its services in connection with the Offering, the Agent and its designated sub-agents were paid an aggregate commission of \$360,000.
-In addition, the Agent and its sub-agent received an aggregate of 140,000 non-transferrable agent options (the "Agent Options").
-Each Agent Option entitles the holder to purchase one Bri-Chem common share (an "Agent Share") exercisable at a price of \$3.00 per Agent Share with an expiry date of August 22, 2012.
+In consideration for its services in connection with the financing, the Agent and its designated sub-agents were paid an aggregate commission of \$360,000.

-Bri-Chem continued to develop its USA market presence by expanding its distribution network from six to fourteen strategically located warehouses within the major resource plays in the U.S. With the additional warehouses and staff, Bri-Chem quickly established itself as one of the leading independent national wholesale supplier of drilling fluids in the US market.
-The US drilling fluids market is larger than the Canadian market (see "Current North American Rig Count Chart - Page 10") and it does not experience the seasonal slowdown compared to Canada which allows demand for fluids to be consistent throughout all quarters of the year.
-According to Baker Hughes' Rotary Rig Count an average of 1,919 rigs ran in 2012, equal to a 2.3% increase from 1,877 rigs in 2011.
+Bri-Chem continued to develop its USA market presence by expanding its distribution network from six to fourteen strategically located warehouses within the major resource plays in the U.S. With the additional warehouses and staff, Bri-Chem began establishing itself as one of the leading independent national wholesale supplier of drilling fluids in the US market.
+The US drilling fluids market is larger than the Canadian market and it does not experience the seasonal slowdown compared to Canada which allows demand for fluids to be consistent throughout all quarters of the year.

 Throughout 2012, the steel pipe manufacturing division built a number of efficiencies and redundancies to its manufacturing process, which resulted in increased production output.
-In Q4, the division completed a key capital project which equipped a conveyor system that provides less handling of the material in and out of the production facility.
-Also during the fourth quarter, the steel pipe manufacturing division progressed to a second production shift which is now producing 24 hours a day, 4 days a week.
-The Company also received its American Petroleum

-Institute (API) for mill certification in 2012 which allows the division to offer the production capacity to a number of companies throughout North America.
+In Q4, the division completed a key capital project which equipped a conveyor system that provided less handling of the material in and out of the production facility.
+Also during the fourth quarter, the steel pipe manufacturing division progressed to a second production shift and is now producing 24 hours a day, 4 days a week.
+The Company also received its American Petroleum Institute (API) mill certification in 2012 which allows the division to offer the production capacity to a number of companies throughout North America.